SEEK Materials

 • The website has MI trainings that include slides, videos and recorded webinars.
 Some of these are free

-• Knowledge of Quality Improvement (QI) methods is not required to implement SEEK or to receive CME or MOC Part 2 credits, but utilizing QI methods will optimize implementing SEEK in your practice.
+• Knowledge of QI methods is not required to implement SEEK, but utilizing QI methods will optimize implementing SEEK in your practice.
 The principles of QI can be valuable for introducing other innovations to improve one's practice.

 • QI involves the Plan-Do-Study-Act (PDSA) cycle - an approach for testing the effects of a change by (P) planning, (D) doing, (S) studying the results, and (A) acting on what is learned.

 • Knowledge of QI is recommended for participants who have little or no prior experience with QI methods.
-It is also strongly recommended for those who wish to receive SEEK MOC Part 4 credits.
+It is also strongly recommended for those who wish to receive SEEK MOC Part 4 or Performance Improvement credits.

 • The American Academy of Pediatrics EQIPP website has an excellent video, QI Basics 101 (27 minutes) for AAP members.

-• The Institute for Healthcare Improvement (IHI) provides resources, tools, and online trainings to health care professionals who want a better understanding of QI.
+• The Institute for Healthcare Improvement (IHI) provides resources, tools, and online trainings on QI for health care.

 SEEK Video and Posters for Parents